Beam-driven Electron Cyclotron Harmonic and Electron Acoustic Waves as Seen in Particle-In-Cell Simulations: Wave properties

 where $n = 0,\pm1,\pm2...$ is the resonance harmonic number.
 The most unstable ECH wave is at the wave frequency $f/f_{ce} = 1.45$ and wave normal angle $\theta(\vec{B},\vec{k})=65^{\circ}$.
 Moderately oblique ECH waves are driven unstable through Landau resonance with the electron beam when $n=0$ and through cyclotron resonance when $n=-1$ and $n=-2\sim-5$ \cite{Zhang21:pop:ECH}.
-The most unstable whistler-mode wave is at wave frequency $f/f_{ce} = 0.23$ and wave normal angle $\theta(\vec{B},\vec{k})=66^{\circ}$ and is driven unstable through both Landau resonance and cyclotron resonance with the electron beam.
-Linear instability analysis suggests that parallel propagating electrostatic waves (Langmuir and electron acoustic waves, for instance), are stable under the initial electron distribution functions chosen in this case (see Supporting Information).
+The most unstable electron acoustic wave is at wave frequency $f/f_{ce} = 0.23$ and wave normal angle $\theta(\vec{B},\vec{k})=66^{\circ}$ and is driven unstable through both Landau resonance and cyclotron resonance with the electron beam.

 Figure \ref{fig2} shows the dynamic power spectrum of longitudinal electric field $\vec{E}_{L}$ in our simulation. $\vec{E}_{L}$ is diagnosed every $t=1\omega^{-1}_{pe}$ in each cell.
 Its perpendicular and parallel components are Fourier-transformed to frequency domain with a time window of $256\omega^{-1}_{pe}$.
 The power spectral densities of $E_{\perp}$ and $E_{\parallel}$ are averaged in space over 1024 cells along x direction at $y = 512\Delta$ and over 1024 cells along y direction at $x = 512\Delta$.
 The averaged power spectra are shown in Figures \ref{fig2}(a) and \ref{fig2}(b).
 After bandpass filtering with the frequency range in $[f_{ce}, 2f{ce}]$ and in $[0.05f_{ce}, f_{ce}]$, $E_{\perp}$ and $E_{\parallel}$ at the location $x = 512\Delta$ and $y = 512\Delta$ are shown in Figures \ref{fig2}(c) and \ref{fig2}(d) respectively.
-It is evident that both ECH and whistler-mode waves are excited in our simulation.
-ECH waves grow first and reach peak power at the frequency $f/f_{ce} = 1.47$ and at around $t=400\sim500\omega^{-1}_{pe}$, while whistler-mode waves grow much slower with peak power at a frequency $f/f_{ce} = 0.245$ and at around $t=1200\sim1400\omega^{-1}_{pe}$.
+It is evident that both ECH and electron acoustic waves are excited in our simulation.
+ECH waves grow first and reach peak power at the frequency $f/f_{ce} = 1.47$ and at around $t=400\sim500\omega^{-1}_{pe}$, while electron acoustic waves grow much slower with peak power at a frequency $f/f_{ce} = 0.245$ and at around $t=1200\sim1400\omega^{-1}_{pe}$.
 The ECH waves carry a strong parallel electric field comparable to the perpendicular one, suggesting that the wave normal angle is much smaller than $90^{\circ}$.
-That the whistler-mode wave electric field is mostly electrostatic and has a non-negligible parallel component is also consistent with the characteristics of highly oblique whistler-mode waves.
+The electron acoustic wave is also propagating at oblique wave normal angles as indicated by both perpendicular and parallel components of the wave electric field.